crystalbit/telegraf.js-mongo/README.md

 # telegraf.js-mongo
-[beta] telegraf.js middleware to push info about bot users to mongo.db
+[beta] telegraf.js middleware to push info about bot users to mongodb

 usage: `bot.use(require('telegraf-mongodb-middleware')(mongoDbConnectionString));`